 1. Make sure your workplace is safe and sanitized

 As your employees start returning to the workplace, you need to ensure a safe work environment for them.
-The first step you need to take is to sanitize the workplace regularly.
+The first step you need to take is to remodel your workspace a little bit and sanitize the workplace regularly.

 Make sure that the workstations and most-touched areas of the office are adequately disinfected.
-Otherwise they can turn into a breeding ground for unwanted germs and viruses.
+High level disinfection should be carried out, otherwise it can turn into a breeding ground for unwanted germs and viruses

 You should place sanitizers at all entry points so that employees can sanitize their hands from time-to-time.
 Ensure that face masks and paper tissues are available at your workplaces for those who develop a runny nose or cough at work, along with closed bins for hygienically disposing them off.